 We use apple cider vinegar for all of our farm animals.
 To us, it’s just as important how we care for their health and well-being as how we care for ourselves.
 After all, we are what our animals eat.

-- For Dogs and Cats: Add 1 teaspoon apple cider vinegar to their water bowl.
-This improves the health of their coat, aids in removing toxins from their digestive tract, regulates the digestion and helps improve the general health of the intestines.
+- For Dogs and Cats: Add 1 teaspoon of apple cider vinegar to their water bowl.
+This improves the health of their coat, aids in removing toxins from their digestive tract, regulates digestion, and helps improve the general health of the intestines.

 - Offer it for at least 5 days.
-I usually go for seven especially at change of seasons.
+I usually go for seven, especially at the change of seasons.
 The first few days they seem to drink it up like candy.
 When their water consumption goes down, I switch back to plain water.

 - For Ruminants: ACV can have many benefits for them.
 Since it’s full of acetic acid, which gives them energy, it’s like giving them a dose of concentrated nutrition.

 Many diseases of livestock can be prevented and helped with the use of raw, organic, unfiltered, ACV.